Accurate Roof Waste Calculator

 Roof Waste Calculation Demo Video

 We have been using a simpler form of this worksheet for over 5 years.
 It has worked.
 In fact, is has been very effective. !00%?
 No, are you kidding?
 There are no 100 percenters in this business.
 I would conservatively estimate this worksheet has helped us get 300 squares and more per year approved every year we’ve used it.
 That’s a minimum of 1,500 squares.
 Do the math though.
-That’s in the range of $300,000 total we’ve added to our jobs.
-Each company or person’s success and amounts will vary dependent upon the volume of roofs you replace each year and your individual capabilities in adjuster meetings and with supplementing.
+That’s in the range of $300,000 total in roofing cost we’ve added to our jobs.
+Each company or person’s success and amounts will vary depending upon the volume of roofs you replace each year and your individual capabilities in adjuster meetings and with supplementing.
 We are finally seeing a slight increase in insurance companies paying for cap and starter as separate line items.
 This can make a HUGE difference in the job price.

 - We do not guarantee or warrant the accuracy of the roof waste calculation workbook.
 First, the accuracy is highly dependent upon the data entered into it and experience shows there is as much as 5% variance in measurements, roof reports, etc..

 - We make no guarantees or warrant the success you will achieve when using this in debates with adjusters and the insurance companies.
 The worksheet provides you with actual, mathematical data and supporting arguments.
 Your success rate will also depend on your ability to present and discuss these facts.

 - You must have Excel Version 2010 or later to run this file.

 By submitting the form below, I agree to the following: